frovedis/frovedis/README.md

 scripts are used.
 The server is invoked from the script and shutdown at the end of the program.

-To run the demo, you need to set following environment variables:
+To run the demo, you need to set following environment variables (if you are using prebuilt binary, veenv.sh or x86env.sh sets these variables):

     export INSTALLPATH=...
     export FROVEDIS_SERVER=${INSTALLPATH}/bin/frovedis_server